ScomosLastName/An-Example-Of-Multiplicabe-Gains/README.md

 Download all files and put them in a folder together.

-Run the OneMoreFlip.java file in the src folder.
+Run the MultiplicativeGains.java file in the src folder.